Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Factory passivation (typically a citric acid or nitric acid bath) should be standard on any hardware destined for coastal installation.
 Without it, microscopic iron particles embedded during manufacturing become corrosion initiation sites in salt air — a phenomenon called tea staining, where brown spots appear on an otherwise clean surface.

-Coatings vs Base Alloy: A Comparison
+Coatings vs Base Alloy: Why Surface Treatments Fall Short

 | Approach | Protection Mechanism | Coastal Lifespan | Key Weakness |